 Freedom and self-determination also bear a close relation to another characteristic of the person’s spiritual nature: creativity.
 Freedom as a property of the person allows the person to create through thought and action.
 The will is not simply the executor of the intellect’s reasoned conclusions.
 The intellect presents a variety of goods to be realized, none of which imposes itself in such a way as to be necessarily desired or chosen above the others.
 The person himself decides spontaneously and freely, and thus determines his own moral value and identity.
 “This particular good I am choosing has value for me according to the ‘me’ that I freely desire and choose to be.”

-Personalists stress the person's nature as a social being.
+Personalists stress the person’s nature as a social being.
 According to personalists, the person never exists in isolation, and moreover persons find their human perfection only in communion with other persons.
-Interpersonal relations, consequently, are never superfluous or optional to the person, but are constitutive of his inherent make-up and vocation.
+Interpersonal relations are never superfluous or optional to the person, but are indicated by his nature and an essential component of his fulfillment.

 Relation is proper only to the person.
 Personalism has endeavored to highlight this aspect of personhood and bring it to the fore.
-It is central to personalism's reaction against and endeavor to overcome the polarization of individualism on the one hand and collectivism on the other.
-Personalists consider the human being as a “being for others.”
+It is central to personalism’s reaction against and endeavor to overcome the polarization of individualism on the one hand and collectivism on the other.
+Personalists consider human beings as a “beings for others” or “beings with others.”
 Relationship is not an optional accessory for the human person, but is essential to his personhood.
 He is a being-for-relation.

 This communication, in turn, depends on the person’s self-determination with its distinctive structure of self-possession and self-governance.
 As a free, willing subject, the person cannot be possessed by another, unless he chooses to make a gift of himself to another.
 Personalists assert that the person belongs to himself in a way that no other thing or animal can.
 Self-possession does not imply isolation.
 On the contrary, both self-possession and self-governance imply a special disposition to make “a gift of oneself.”
 Only if one possesses oneself can one give oneself and do this in a disinterested way.
 And only if one governs oneself can one make a disinterested gift of oneself.
 This vocation to self-giving is so essential to the constitution of the person that it is precisely when one becomes a gift for others that one most fully becomes oneself.
 Without a disinterested gift of self man cannot achieve the finality that is proper to a human being by virtue of his being a person, and cannot fully discover his true self.